davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - **Instance Variables:** What do all clocks need to remember about themselves?
 Well, your clocks for this project need to store the hour, minute, and whether it is am/pm.
 (You can ignore seconds.)
 For the am/pm indicator, I would use a `boolean` data type to store an instance variable called `pm`.

-- **Define two constructors:** The constructor should be written to accept the hour, minute, and a boolean indicating whether the clock should be read as am or pm.
+- **Define a constructor:** The Clock constructor should be written to accept the hour, minute, and a boolean indicating whether the clock should be read as am or pm.
 Take the caller's inputs and store them in the corresponding instance variables.
 If you need a refresher on how to do this, check out Lab 2 (Triangle), or go to your class notes on Circle and TicketMachine.

+  - However, you need to be *defensive* here.
+A user could give you a value for `hour` that is not within the range of 1 to 12.
+When this is the case, set the hour to 12 instead.
+A bad value for `minute` that is outside the range of 0 and 59 could also be given.
+When that's the case, set the minutes to 0.

 - Implement a method called `tickUp()`.
 It does not return and it inputs nothing.
 Calling it will increment the minute counter by one.
 Be careful though.
 If the current minute counter is at 59, then `tickUp()` must cause the hour to increment too, and you should reset the minute to 0 instead of incrementing it to 60!
 Taking this idea further, if the hour increments from 11 to 12, then the am/pm state needs to be flipped!
 Furthermore, if the hour increments from 12 to 13, then you need to reset the hour counter back to 1!